keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 image:  images/content.jpg
 ---

-My husband recently made all of my old photos accessible to my phone (rather than keeping them on a hard drive that we almost never looked at).
+My husband recently made all of my old photos accessible to my phone (rather than keeping them on a hard drive that we almost never look at).
 I was scanning through these old photos when I came across our wedding photos.

 I said to my husband, “You know, our wedding was beautiful; I had an absolute blast.
 But, our honeymoon was probably one of the best trips we’ve ever taken together.
 I just remember being so content there.”

 My husband chuckled, and said, “Just content, huh?
 Not happy or anything else?”

-What he didn’t understand was: To me, being content is a huge accomplishment.
+What he didn’t understand was this: To me, being content is a huge accomplishment.

 # Contentment